 The general rule of thumb for determining the grass height on your lawn for cool-season grass is approximately 2 1/2 inches.
 You should only remove about the top third of the grass blade at each mowing.
 Thus, the best time to mow your lawn is when it is about 3 2/3 inches tall.

 How Short Should I Cut My Grass in the Summer?

 While the 2 1/2-inch height for cool-season grass is ideal for the fall, you should not follow this throughout the mowing season.

-During the spring and summer months, our gardening experts recommend that you keep your lawn grass at least 3 inches tall in order to keep crabgrass at bay.
+During the spring and summer months, keep your lawn grass at least 3 inches tall in order to keep crabgrass at bay.
 The tender crabgrass will be killed by frost by the time you get back to the 2-1/2-inch height in the fall.

 Additional Tips and Tricks